 - Runs at 3 am (by default) to avoid interfering with you while you're using your computer

 Of course, you probably have more than one file on your computer that you'd like backed up.
 CrashPlan backs up the newest and most recently changed files first.
 This ensures that the most recent versions of your files—what you're working on right now—are backed up first, using this priority order:

 - Newer, smaller files

 - Older, larger files

 If you choose to enable backup sets, you can specify the priority of each set.
 This allows you to specify which files should be backed up first, if your situation doesn't fit the default prioritization above.

 When multiple backup sets back up to a single destination, there are some special considerations for nonstandard backup settings.

-We always recommend that you back up to multiple backup destinations.
 When CrashPlan backs up to multiple destinations, it sends files to each destination at the same time.
 This ensures that each destination has the same collection of files.

-Occasionally, CrashPlan's data de-duplication needs to re-scan your files to see what's already been backed up.
-When this happens, it may look like CrashPlan is backing up all your files from the beginning, but it is actually reviewing each block to see what's been backed up already.
+Occasionally, CrashPlan's data de-duplication needs to re-scan your files to see what's already backed up.
+When this happens, it may look like CrashPlan is backing up all your files from the beginning, but it is actually reviewing each block to see what's backed up already.
 If CrashPlan is re-scanning your files, you may see one or more of the following:

 CrashPlan's cache includes information on de-duplicated data.
 You'll experience the above behavior if CrashPlan needs to rebuild its cache for any reason.
 This is something that happens on occasion under normal use.